Global stocks, oil suffer as U.S.-China trade spat heats up

 Analysts also say the direct impact of the tariffs may be limited, especially for the U.S. economy, which is in decent shape.

-The dollar index .DXY versus a basket of six major currencies crept up 0.1 percent to 94.862.
+The dollar index versus a basket of six major currencies crept down 0.1 percent to 94.729.

-The index was close to 95.131, a peak scaled on Friday, thanks to the dollar soaring more than 1 percent last week after the U.S. Federal Reserve gave a hawkish signal on interest rates while the European Central Bank struck a dovish tone.
+The index remained close to 95.131, though, a peak scaled on Friday, thanks to the dollar soaring more than 1 percent last week after the U.S. Federal Reserve gave a hawkish signal on interest rates while the European Central Bank struck a dovish tone.

-The euro traded at $1.1565 EUR=EBS, not far from a recent two-week low of $1.1543 after the European Central Bank suggested it would hold off raising interest rates through the summer of next year.
+The euro traded at $1.6165, not far from a recent two-week low of $1.1543 after the European Central Bank suggested it would hold off raising interest rates through the summer of next year.

-The Australian dollar AUD=D4, a liquid hedge for risk, slipped to a six-week trough while its New Zealand cousin NZD=D4 fell to the lowest since end-May.
+The Australian dollar, a liquid hedge for risk, slipped to a six-week trough while its New Zealand cousin fell to the lowest since end-May.

 Asian trade-reliant economies and companies plugged into China’s supply chains are worried that they will suffer collateral damage if world trade slows down, hurting global growth and dampening business confidence.